OS2iot/OS2iot-payloaddecoders/README.md

 ## License

-The OS2iot project is licensed under the MPL-2.0 License - see the [LICENSE file](https://github.com/OS2iot/OS2IoT-frontend/blob/master/LICENSE) for details.
+The OS2iot project and this repository is licensed under the MPL-2.0 License.
 Please be aware of this, if you contribute payload decoders to this repository.